Offsetdata/OD-Docs/README.md

 - [Prices](broken-reference): Explore the pricing plans and options available for Offsetdata's services.
 - [Payment Methods](broken-reference): Understand the supported payment methods for subscribing to Offsetdata's plans.
 - [Units Explained](broken-reference): Get familiar with the units and measurements used in Offsetdata's pricing structure.
-- [Upgrade](https://docs.offsetdata.com/pricing/upgrade.md)[:](broken-reference) Learn how to upgrade your Offsetdata plan to access additional features and resources.
+- [Upgrade](pricing/upgrade.md)[:](broken-reference) Learn how to upgrade your Offsetdata plan to access additional features and resources.

 ### Links

-- [Important Links](https://docs.offsetdata.com/links/important-links.md)[:](links/important-links.md) Access a curated list of important links related to Offsetdata, including official resources, community channels, and
+- [Important Links](links/important-links.md)[:](links/important-links.md) Access a curated list of important links related to Offsetdata, including official resources, community channels, and tools.

 ## Getting Started